Kelly: Americans should be concerned about North Korea

 (CNN)White House Chief of Staff John Kelly said Thursday that Americans should be concerned about North Korea's ability to reach the United States with an intercontinental ballistic missile, cryptically telling reporters that if the threat grows "beyond where it is today, well, let's hope that diplomacy works."

-North Korea and the Trump administration have exchanged a barrage of verbal volleys for months, ratcheting up the tension on the Korean peninsula and around the world as the rouge regime in Pyongyang openly threatens the United States.
+North Korea and the Trump administration have exchanged a barrage of verbal volleys for months, ratcheting up the tension on the Korean peninsula and around the world as the rogue regime in Pyongyang openly threatens the United States.

 Trump has mocked North Korea leader Kim Jong Un, labeling him "little Rocket Man" and promising "fire and fury" if the country continues to threaten the United States.